All vacation requests must be addressed to Staff Finders for approval, not the department that you are assigned to.

 See Vacation in our FAQs for further details and instructions.

-If you want to take vacation, even if it is for one day, please advise the Placement Coordinator, Sarah McDonagh, by email.
+If you want to take vacation, even if it is for one day, please advise the Placement Coordinator, Daniel Harvey, by email.
 Your email should include the dates of your vacation and the actual day you will be available to return to work.

-The Placement Coordinator will handle your vacation request (i.e. she will contact the department you are assigned to and make the necessary arrangements) and will confirm the results to you by email.
+The Placement Coordinator will handle your vacation request (i.e. he will contact the department you are assigned to and make the necessary arrangements) and will confirm the results to you by email.

 We would like to know at least one (1) week in advance of your vacation plans for vacation requests that are less than one (1) week and at least two (2) weeks notice for any vacation request of more than one (1) week.